 Eligibility for Compensation

-To claim compensation for historical abuse, there are certain eligibility criteria that must be met.
-These criteria vary depending on the jurisdiction and forum in which a victim brings their claim.
+To claim compensation for historical abuse, specific eligibility criteria must be met.
+These criteria vary by country and jurisdiction.

 In addition, the applicant must have experienced abuse while in the care of an institution that has opted into the scheme.
-This includes, but is not limited to, institutions such as schools, churches, and government-run facilities.
+This includes institutions such as schools, churches, and government-run facilities.

 To apply for compensation, the applicant must provide evidence of the abuse, such as police reports, medical records, or witness statements.
 The evidence must be sufficient to support the claim of abuse.